 How do you write a sales pitch?

-It's been said that timing is everything.
+It is been said that timing is everything.
 This is especially true when pitching your products or services to someone.
 Aside from choosing the right timing, you must also choose your target audience wisely.
-Your prospects will set the tone for your pitch, as you'll need to personalise your message in order to establish rapport and form a connection with them.
+Your prospects will set the tone for your pitch, as you will need to personalise your message in order to establish rapport and form a connection with them.
 One effective way to grab their attention?
 Tell a story.
-Though our brains resist selling, they're receptive to stories.
-Whether you're communicating with potential customers in person, by email, by phone or over social media, ground the pitch in a compelling narrative to keep them interested.
+Though our brains resist selling, they are receptive to stories.
+Whether you are communicating with potential customers in person, by email, by phone or over social media, ground the pitch in a compelling narrative to keep them interested.

 “You can have this amazing sales pitch, but the success of it really depends on timing.”Courtney Gupta, Zendesk community engagement specialist

 Gupta also emphasises the importance of getting in touch with the right person.
-"Some salespeople will start off speaking with lower-level management, for example, because that might seem like an easier in, but they don't always have buying power," she says.
-"Whoever is signing the deal (usually VP and above) should be your target."
+“Some salespeople will start off speaking with lower-level management, for example, because that might seem like an easier thing to do, but they do not always have buying power,” she says.
+“Whoever is signing the deal (usually VP and above) should be your target.”

 2. Make the prospect the hero of your story